nsfmc/generic-cx-content/05.essays/50.font-descriptors/essay.md

 ### epilogue

+If you're actually going this route, it might not be totally crazy to actually create your own shell around UIFont rather than extending it.
+In particular, you'll end up doing *something* like this if you do end up supporting Dynamic Type with non-helvetica in your app.

-i'm totally open to the very likely idea that i have gotten something wrong here.
-Let me know if i've gotten anything wrong via twitter [@nsfmc](http://twitter.com/nsfmc) or via email, which you should be able to find over to the left. hit me up with your feedback, please!
+Also, i'm totally open to the very likely idea that i have gotten something wrong here.
+Let me know if i've gotten anything wrong via twitter [@nsfmc](http://twitter.com/nsfmc) or via email, which you should be able to find over to the left. hit me up with your feedback, please! thanks for reading!